gristlabs/grist-help/help/limits.md

 example, if you have a table for each product type, consider using a single table with the product type as an extra column.

+## Size of documents

+As a rule of thumb, Grist works best for documents under 100,000 rows.
+The actual limit depends also on the number of tables, columns, and the average size of data in each cell.
+One way to estimate it is to measure the size of the data when it is in CSV format: the limit is around 20MB in this format.
+For example, a document with 200,000 rows and 12 numeric columns would reach that.

+Attachments are counted separately.
+Attachments plus data in a single document are limited to 1GB.

+## Upload limits

+Uploads are limited to 50MB, both for attachments and to import data.
+Note that an import within this limit may result in a document that exceeds the document size limit, in which case the upload is still likely to fail.

 ## Document availability

 From time to time, during upgrades and operational transitions,